AlaskaAirlines/auro-hyperlink/README.md

 ### Design Token CSS Custom Property dependency

-The use of any Web Component has a dependency on the [Orion/Auro Design Tokens](https://auro.alaskaair.com/getting-started/developers/design-tokens).
+The use of any Web Component has a dependency on the [Auro Design Tokens](https://auro.alaskaair.com/getting-started/developers/design-tokens).

 ### CSS Custom Property fallbacks